kekyo/chibicc-cil-toolchain/README.md

 Naturally, a reference to `this` must be pushed onto the evaluation stack.

 A list of parameter types is used to identify overloads.
+If no signature is specified and there are multiple overload methods, the wrong method may be selected.
 Generally, the return type is not verified, but the return type is also verified to match when using only for the `op_Implicit` and `op_Explicit` methods.